rahul-kulkarni105/bookmarks/README.md

 - [Micro Frontends](https://martinfowler.com/articles/micro-frontends.html) - Excellent article from 2019 which is still very much relevant and applicable.
 A very detailed idea of what a micro frontend is and some more.
 - [W3 Org all standards](https://www.w3.org/TR/?status%5B0%5D=standard) - All the standards published by W3.
 Mega load.
 - [Web Content Accessibility Guidelines - WCAG](https://www.w3.org/WAI/WCAG21/quickref/) - Super handy documentation on accessibility and from the official source itself.
 They also have a small "How to use" section at the very top of this page.
 Very handy if you are not very familiar with the jargon.
+- [globsterXYZ](https://globster.xyz/) - Matches all files and zero or more directories and subdirectories.
+Easy way to make sure file directory catching paths are correct and handle edge cases.

 ## Web Security
 - [OWASP Cheatsheet Series](https://12factor.net/) - Great bullet point-based cheat sheet for application security.